git25hng-try/Technical_.github.io/README.md

 As a smart screen user, you don't need to bother wearing eyeglasses each time you want to use your smart screen, Smart vision care protects your vision 💯.

-Little children, who are 10years and below benefit exceedingly because 'book mode' can be selected.
+Highly recommended for little children, who are 10years old and below because 'book mode' can be selected.
 Therefore, using smart devices over a long time does not make the pages of a book unfriendly to them.